unalignedcoder/auto-theme/README.md

 	![image](https://github.com/user-attachments/assets/0999c082-16ec-456c-ba58-88783bc1abb3 "In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.")
 	<p align="right"><sup>In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.</sup></p>

-Notice that `.theme` files can always be directly modified in a simple text editor.

 3) Open the file `Config.ps1` and modify the following variables as preferred:

  	![image](https://github.com/user-attachments/assets/b171dd32-3667-4107-b764-c993385c4bc0 "All entries in the config file contain exhaustive explanations.")